Azure/azure-service-operator/docs/hugo/content/guide/uninstalling.md

 ### Uninstalling with Helm

-> **Warning**: This command will also remove installed ASO CRDs.
-As mentioned [above](#before-you-uninstall) it is strongly recommended that you
-> ensure that there are no remaining ASO resources in the cluster before you run this command.
+As mentioned [above](#before-you-uninstall) it is strongly recommended that you ensure that there are no remaining ASO resources in the cluster before you run this command.

 ```bash
 helm --namespace azureserviceoperator-system delete asov2
 kubectl delete namespace azureserviceoperator-system
 ```

+Note that Helm does not remove CRDs, due to the potential for user data-loss.
+The Helm documentation reads:

+> There is no support at this time for upgrading or deleting CRDs using Helm.
+This was an explicit decision after much community discussion due to the danger for unintentional data loss.

+-- Retrieved from [**helm.sh**](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/) on Monday, 16 October 2023

 ### Uninstalling with kubectl

-> **Warning**: This command will also remove installed ASO CRDs.
-As mentioned [above](#before-you-uninstall) it is strongly recommended that you
-> ensure that there are no remaining ASO resources in the cluster before you run this command.

 ```bash
 kubectl delete -f https://github.com/Azure/azure-service-operator/releases/download/v2.0.0/azureserviceoperator_v2.0.0.yaml